Resources at the Hayes Research Library

 We are glad to do email interviews, or to arrange a phone or video call if we can find a mutually good time (during regular Research Library hours).
 Please get in touch through email to discuss possible interview options.

 Explore the Perkins History Museum, which has information about Perkins, many people associated with it and the history of blindness education.
 These pages link to additional resources from our archives.

 We also have handouts and other materials about a variety of topics, including Helen Keller, Anne Sullivan, Laura Bridgman, braille and the history of Perkins.

 We do!
-You may use up to five images from our collection for free, but we will need a form signed by someone over the age of 18.
-(This can be a parent, guardian, teacher, or librarian who knows how the images will be used).
+You may use up to five images from our Archives collection for free, but we require someone over the age of 18 to complete a form requesting the specific images you would like to use.
+(This can be a parent, guardian, teacher or librarian who knows how the images will be used).

 Please contact us if you would like to use more than five images.
 For uses other than school projects, our image use and licensing information explains the options and fees.

 The members of the Deaf-Blind Information Consortium (other than the Hayes Research Library) are: